janakachinthana/ai-autonomous-dbms/README.md

 ```

 Each summary will show a list of tasks and their descriptions, providing a clear audit trail of what was applied to the database during execution.

-## Jira Integration

-Jira tasks have been created and linked for all new features related to action tracking and reporting.
-Reference the relevant ticket in your commit messages for traceability.

-**Note:** The Jira task documentation file `docs/jira_tasks_action_auditing.md` has been removed from the project.

 ## Troubleshooting: SQL Server Connection Errors